domainaware/checkdmarc-web-backend/README.md

 ## Why create a web version of checkdmarc?

-Websites and much easier to use and understand for some people.
+Websites are much easier to use and understand for some people.
 Plus, it promotes the `checkdmarc` and `parsedmarc` projects.

 ## Architecture